Technical Introduction to Convier

 Permissions

 Within the Convier application, each user is assigned two different roles: One for the application as a whole, and one for each project.
-These roles are either OWN, MANAGE or READ.
-The application roles are determined by the authentication provider, for example Azure AD.
+The roles are determined by the authentication provider, for example Azure AD.